tugberkgoc/backEndCodingExercise/README.md

 Just work through the tasks and see how many you can do in such a way that you are happy with how much you accomplished.
 You are free to use any library, framework, and previous code to accomplish the tasks.
 After submission you are free to make edits up and until the time we have agreed to review your code.

 **To be totally clear, _THERE IS NO EXPECTATION FOR YOU TO COMPLETE ALL OF THE TASKS_!** It is strongly advised for you to satisfy the requirements of the user story first while keeping in mind the "things to consider during review" section of this exercise.
-BONUS tasks will differentiate you from other candidates if and only if you have succesfully completed the requirements of the User Story first.
+BONUS tasks will differentiate you from other candidates if and only if you have successfully completed the requirements of the User Story first.

 **Please fork the repository and share your version when done via email to luis@trend.io**